ADC-UMN/covid19-website/README.md

 Everything to do in this part are marked with "TODO Part 1" for finding.
  - `files.js`
  - `covidData.js`

-### Example - Current United States Data
-When you type: `http://localhost:3000/covidData/us` in your browser:
-1. you call the express route in `routes/covidData.js Line 7`.
-2. That express route refers to your `src/covidData.js Line 13` code.
-3. The `src` code then sends an api request for data at CovidTracking
-4. Returns the results all the way back to your browser.

-Note: Good design practice is to keep your execution logic and intents separated from your express routes

 ## Part 2 - Google Charts and jQuery